Eat.Drink.Pure

 Jump to Recipe Print Recipe

-These homemade immunity shots are so much better than store-bought, easy to make, and meal prep friendly!
-Bulk prep a batch and take a shot a day to boost your immunity and beat inflammation for the upcoming cold and flu season.
+These homemade immunity shots are so much better than store-bought, easy to make, and meal prep-friendly!
+And they take just 10 minutes to make!

 WANT TO SAVE THIS RECIPE?